ideos/gloe/docs/source/getting-started/transformers.md

 filter_even([1, 2, 3, 4, 5, 6]) # returns [2, 4, 6]
 ```

 Another way to create a transformer is extending from the Transformer class.
-This is how implement the above example using a class instead of a function:
+This is how to implement the above example using a class instead of a function:

 ```python
 from gloe import Transformer